norcalbiostat/AppliedStatistics_notes/docs/classification.md

 ## Model Performance

-* Say we decide that a value of 0.15 is our optimal cutoff value to predict depression using this model.
+* Say we decide that a value of 0.22828 is our optimal cutoff value to predict depression using this model. (note here is a GOOD place to use all the decimals.)
 * We can use this probability to classify each row into groups.
     - The assigned class values must match the data type and levels of the true value.
     - It also has to be in the same order, so the `0` group needs to come first.